Back to Blog

 What a practical compliance project looks like

-For a typical B2B SaaS product (5–20 core screens), here is a realistic timeline:
+For a typical SaaS product determined to be in scope (5–20 core screens), here is a realistic timeline:

 Week 1 — Automated audit Run an automated WCAG scanner across your core user flows.
 Prioritise: login, signup, main dashboard, billing, settings.
 This catches 60–70% of automatable issues.
 Fix the straightforward ones (missing labels, contrast failures, empty button names) immediately.